Filled with latest real estate news, unsubscribe any time.

 2. Don’t allow your first impression to influence your decision:

 Your first impression of a home will be crucial, and is cited as the single most influential factor for guiding the purchasers’ choice to buy.
 Do your homework and be as objective as you can.
-Don’t let the current owners’ style or lifestyle sway your judgment.
+Don’t let the current owners’ style or lifestyle sway your judgement.
 Your furniture will be different!
-Try and see through any mess and strange colored walls!
-Make sure you check out the home that lies beneath the paint color, before you make any serious decisions.
+Try and see through any mess and strange coloured walls!
+Make sure you check out the home that lies beneath the paint colour, before you make any serious decisions.

 Buying a home is a major financial decision that is often made after having spent very little time on the property itself.
 Sometimes less time than test driving a car!
 A home inspection performed by a professional will help you enter the negotiation process well informed.
 It will give you an added reassurance that the choice you’re making is a good one.
 Or it will alert you to any underlying problems that could cost you money in the long-run.
 We have reputable home inspection companies for you to consider, and will put the appropriate condition into your contract.